PhillHenry/ml_business_process_engineering/hugo/content/about.md

 ### Phillip Henry
 Phillip received his BSc in physics from Imperial College and then spent the next 30 years consulting for the likes of Goldman Sachs and Vodafone.
-He spent a year as a Senior Data Scientist at Erste Bank in Vienna where he focussed on delivery.
+He spent a year as a Senior Data Scientist at Erste Bank in Vienna where he focused on delivery.
-He specialises in Big Data technologies.
+He specialises in Big Data technologies and MLOps.

 ### Mauro Talevi